 Isn’t it funny that finally having money causes its own set of problems?
 Definitely a first world problem.

 As you guys know Aaron and I just paid off a significant chunk of our debt.
-We still having some pretty hefty financial goals (retirement and paying off our home), so we aren’t home free, but I’m already noticing the money creep.
+We still have some pretty hefty financial goals (retirement and paying off our home), so we aren’t home free, but I’m already noticing the money spending creep.

 The money creep is my term for the little extra’s that just keep popping into my budget now that I’m loosening our spending.